kriszyp/compose/README.md

 former base constructor's methods unless it has already overriden this method in another base constructor's hierarchy.
 In such cases, the appropriate method must be designated in the final object or else it will remain in a conflicted state.
-This essentially means that explicit ordering provides straightforward, easy to use, method overriding, and ambiguous magical conflict resolution (C3MRO).
+This essentially means that explicit ordering provides straightforward, easy to use, method overriding, without ambiguous magical conflict resolution (C3MRO).

 We can specify required methods that must be overriden as well.
 For example, we can